The Architect - John Knight

 On a personal level, John married Jessie Smith in Ormskirk in October 1910, at the age of 26.
 By 1916, he had moved his practice to the Howarth Buildings at 5 Cross Street in Manchester, where he continued to work until his untimely death in 1937.

-Tragically, John and Jessie also faced deep heartbreaking personal loss when their only son, John Graham Knight, passed away at just seven years old in October 1921.
+Tragically, John and Jessie also faced deep heartbreaking personal loss when their only son, John Graham Knight, passed away at just seven years old on the 8th Decemberr 1921.

 After World War I, John relocated to 'Park Hill' in Broadoak Park, Worsley, and later moved to 'Calderbrook' on Stamford Road, Ellesmere Park, in the mid-1930s.
 He was also a prominent member of the Masonic Lodge and was actively involved in the Eccles Masonic Hall.